Perl Weekly Challenge: No music, only numbers

 Task 1: Consecutive Sequence

-You are given an unsorted array of integers, @ints
+You are given an unsorted array of integers, @ints.

 Write a script to return the length of the longest consecutive elements sequence.
 Return -1 if none found.
-The algorithm must runs in O(n)
+The algorithm must runs in O(n) time.

 Example 1